-The Planning Commission has considered all required factors outlined in City Council Resolution No. 12-13 and has determined the following:
+The City Council has considered all required factors outlined in City Council Resolution No. 12-13 and makes the following findings:

 - (a) It is anticipated that the proposed amendment will be consistent with the Guiding Principles and Goals of the General Plan.
-In particular, the proposed amendment conforms to Housing Element Housing Goals to support "A Variety of Housing Types and Choices" and "Employee Housing"; - (b) It is anticipated that the proposed amendment will have no material effect on the community or the General Plan because the potential amendment would not allow for greater or more dense housing development than already envisioned in the General Plan; - (c) The proposed amendment would potentially provide public benefit to the community through requiring income-restricted apartments within the City; - (d) The proposed amendment is unlikely to alter the need or provisions for public facilities because the policy change would not allow for greater development or more dense housing development than already envisioned in the General Plan; and - (e) The amendment proposed is not required under other rules or regulations.
+In particular, the proposed amendment conforms to Housing Element Housing Goals to support "A Variety of Housing Types and Choices" and "Employee Housing"; - (b) It is anticipated that the proposed amendment will have no material effect on the community or the General Plan because the potential amendment would not allow for greater or more dense housing development than already envisioned in the General Plan; - (c) The proposed amendment would potentially provide public benefit to the community through requiring income-restricted apartments within the City; - (d) The proposed amendment unlikely alters the need or provisions for public facilities because the policy change would not allow for greater development or more dense housing development than already envisioned in the General Plan; and - (e) The amendment proposed is not required under other rules or regulations.

-SECTION 3.
-COMPLIANCE WITH CALIFORNIA GOVERNMENT CODE SECTION 65358
+SECTION 2.
+CALIFORNIA GOVERNMENT CODE SECTION 65358

-The Planning Commission hereby recommends that the City Council deem that the amendments to the General Plan Housing Element are in the public interest.
+The City Council deems that the amendments to the General Plan Housing Element are in the public interest.